 Decluttering Quick Wins

 From broken things that we shouldn’t be keeping anyway to those ‘what if’ items that are just taking up valuable space in our household.
 It’s amazing how fast stuff can accumulate over a short space of time.

-And you don’t have to a minimalist to appreciate having a little fewer things!
+And you don’t have to be a minimalist to appreciate having fewer things!
 I’m certainly not.
 Grab the list of things to throw away (or donate and sell) and get busy!

 When you are feeling overwhelmed by decluttering or just don’t know where to start, this list is a sure way to start making progress quickly!

 In fact, even if you just got rid of all the relevant items on this list from your home (you won’t have all of them), you will already have made a huge impact on your household clutter.